Tokenzone

-Tokenzone, Inc. (known colloquially as Tokenzone) is a company primarily known for inventing the concept of Non-fungible Tokens used primarily as digital collectibles on the Internet.
+Tokenzone was an American company primarily known for inventing the concept of non-fungible tokens used primarily as digital collectibles on the Internet prior to the invention of blockchain based NFTs.
 Tokenzone was founded on January 21, 2000, by the Arias Brothers (Isaac, Ricardo and Eduardo).

+History

 In November 2000, Tokenzone founders filed the first patent application with the United States Patent and Trademark Office for a method and apparatus of collecting and trading items provides for receiving collectible items, trading the items with other collectors and interacting with the items.

-The items can typically be representative of trading cards including, for example, baseball cards, movie scenes, or in other instances, currencies.
-Various games can be built around the method including providing that the first player to collect all of the trading cards or Token instances will receive a reward.
-Multiple players can engage in the game using, for example, the Internet.
+The items could typically be a digital representative of trading cards including, for example, baseball cards, movie scenes, or in other instances, currencies.
+Various games could be built around the method including providing that the first player to collect all of the trading cards or token instances will receive a reward.
+Multiple players could engage in the game using, for example, the Internet.